 '''

 singleuser:

 lifecycleHooks:

 postStart:

 exec:

-command: ["cp", "-a", "src", "target"]
+command: ["your", "command", "here"]

 '''

-Each element of the command needs to be a separate item in the list.
-Note that this command will be run from the \$HOME location of the user's running container, meaning that commands that place files relative to ./ will result in users seeing those files in their home directory.
+Note that this command will be run from the \$HOME location of the user's running container, meaning that commands that place files relative to . / will result in users seeing those files in their home directory.
 You can use commands like wget to place files where you like.